carpentries-incubator/hpc-intro/_episodes/04-modules.md

 settings required to run a software package and, usually, encodes required dependencies on other software packages.

-There are a number of different environment module implementations commonly used on HPC systems: the two most common are _TCL modules_ and _Lmod_.
+There are a number environment module implementations commonly used on HPC systems: the two most common are _TCL modules_ and _Lmod_.
 Both of these use similar syntax and the concepts are the same so learning to use one will allow you to use whichever is installed on the system you are using.
 In